fbpx

 It’s easy to become caught up in the hustle and bustle of everyday life, but unfortunately that often means our elderly can become an afterthought.

-IMPACT’s Community Visitors Scheme (CVS) knows this, and has been operating its aged visitor service in the Bundaberg region for over 28 years.
+IMPACT’s AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) (ACVVS) knows this, and has been operating its aged visitor service in the Bundaberg region for over 28 years.

-The CVS program provides much needed companionship to older people who wouldn’t otherwise engage in much social interaction; if any at all.
+The ACVVS program provides much needed companionship to older people who wouldn’t otherwise engage in much social interaction; if any at all.

 It provides a regular familiar face for an aged person to see each week and gives them something to look forward to.